Vijay K. Thadani

 Vijay K. Thadani (born 1951) is an Indian businessman who co-founded NIIT and NIIT University along with Rajendra S. Pawar in 1981 and 2009 respectively.
-He is currently the Managing Director of the company.
+He is the managing director of the company.
 He is an alumnus of Indian Institute of Technology, Delhi.

 He has been actively engaged with many industry associations.

-Served as President of the Indian IT industry association, MAIT, and also chaired the Indian Government's Committee on National Information Infrastructure Policy.
+He was President of the Indian IT industry association, MAIT, and also chaired the Indian Government's Committee on National Information Infrastructure Policy.